JLefortBesnard/Snake_AI/README.md

 # Snake_AI
-Tiny modification from the snake game of Enginner-man (https://github.com/engineer-man/youtube/blob/master/015/snake.py) to add a computer solver.
+Tiny modification from the snake game of Enginner-man (https://github.com/engineer-man/youtube/blob/master/015/snake.py) to add a computer solver + allow the snake to cross wall